-Join us for a virtual BHL Day 2021 on 14 April, presented as part of our 2021 Annual Meeting!
-Themed “Reflections In Crises”, the program will include sessions reflecting on BHL’s roles in addressing the biodiversity crisis, challenges arising from COVID-19, and systemic racism in natural history collections.
+As part of its 2021 Annual Meeting, BHL hosted a virtual BHL Day 2021 on 14 April 2021.
+Themed “Reflections In Crises”, the program included sessions reflecting on BHL’s roles in addressing the biodiversity crisis, challenges arising from COVID-19, and systemic racism in natural history collections.

 Date and Time: 14 April 2021 (1200-1700 UTC)

 BHL Day 2021: Reflections in Crises included an opening keynote from Dr. Ian Owens (Deputy Director at the National Museum of Natural History, Smithsonian Institution) addressing the biodiversity crisis and a closing keynote from Lidia Ponce de la Vega (Doctoral Candidate in Hispanic Studies at McGill University) discussing how BHL can help decolonise biodiversity collections and archival practices.
 The program also included a Partner Reflection Panel with representatives from BHL partner institutions focused on BHL’s impact during the COVID-19 pandemic.

 See full program details below.

 1200-1300 UTC | Opening Keynote: Biodiversity at a Tipping Point